Last Updated 9th October 2024

 URU Metals’ mission is to identify and invest in quality mineral exploration and development projects to become a leading mineral exploration and development company.

-In the immediate future, URU will endeavour to achieve its vision by continuing to explore and develop its flagship Zebedelia Nickel Property.
+In the immediate future, URU will endeavour to achieve this by continuing to explore and develop its flagship Zebedelia Nickel Property.
 The Company will continue to look for additional acquisition and/or investment opportunities as they arise.

 Our Strategy